simeononsecurity/simeononsecurity.ch/content/articles/understanding-virtualization_-concepts-and-applications/index.en.md

 Virtualization provides several benefits in the context of disaster recovery:

 1. **Isolation**: Virtualization allows for the isolation of critical systems and applications, ensuring that they remain unaffected by the disaster.
 By running these systems on virtual machines, organizations can minimize the impact of an attack or failure on their overall infrastructure.
 2. **Flexibility**: Virtualization enables organizations to replicate and move virtual machines across different physical servers or data centers.
-This flexibility allows for the seamless transfer of workloads and data in the event of a disaster.
+This flexibility allows for the smooth transfer of workloads and data in the event of a disaster.
 3. **Cost Savings**: Virtualization reduces the need for physical hardware and infrastructure, resulting in cost savings for organizations.
 By consolidating multiple virtual machines onto a single physical server, organizations can optimize resource use and reduce operational expenses.

 In addition to these benefits, it is important for organizations to consider the following factors when implementing virtualization in disaster recovery: